Installation & Infrastructure Costs

 City Light Rate Increase

 As detailed in the previous white paper mentioned above Seattle City Light plans on increasing the utility rates by 33 percent over a three year period.
-Most of this cost is due to implementation of AMI.
+Much of this cost is due to implementation of AMI.
 This would be the biggest increase in 25 plus years.
 The average increase upon implementation of AMI around the world is 50 percent in the first year.

 Meter Accuracy and Time of Use (TOU) Fallacy